rnadanadia/Clustering_Enron/README.md

 - Everybody will present
 ---
 ## Roadmap:
-- Download data -> Done
+- Download data drom Enron -> Done
 - Create Github Repo -> Done
 - First look at data -> Done
+- Add iterature research in fraud business to provide a different perspective or an additional analysis of the current project.
+This can help identify gaps in the current knowledge and highlight future directions.
-- Data cleaning
+- Data cleaning from half of million emails.
 - Decide on what algorithm to use: Kmeans or Doc2Vec look like good candidates
 - user interface